toniju98/AirBnbAnalyzer/README.md

 - **UI/UX Improvements**: Enhanced user experience
 - **Data Integration**: Support for additional data sources
 - **Performance Optimization**: Faster data processing and analysis
+- **Market Expansion**: Support for additional cities and markets

 ## 📝 License

 This project is for educational and analysis purposes.
-The Airbnb Host Advisor demonstrates advanced data analytics capabilities for the hospitality industry.
+The Airbnb Host Dashboard demonstrates advanced data analytics capabilities for the hospitality industry.

 ---

-**Ready to optimize your Airbnb performance?** 🚀
+**Ready to optimize your Airbnb performance and understand market dynamics?** 🚀

 [Get Started](#demo--getting-started) | [View Demo](#live-demo) | [Learn More](#the-solution)